mide42/ListOfLets/ListOfLets.md

 ## Java Technologies

 **Applet:**
-An *Applet* is a small Java program embedded in HTML page; see also [the Wikipedia article](http://en.wikipedia.org/wiki/Applet).
+An *Applet* is a small Java program embedded in an HTML page; see also [the Wikipedia article](http://en.wikipedia.org/wiki/Applet).

 **Batchlet:**